wardencam360/wardencam_manual/camview.rst

 Camera View
 +++++++++++

-| After signing in as camera, the camera view is then opened.
+| After signing in as camera, the camera view is opened.
-| The camera view mainly shows the current camera preview.
+| The camera view shows the current camera view.
+Use this to ensure you are capturing the area you want.
 |
 | |camAndroid|
 |